 LeanLaw provides default settings for retainer memos but you may see fit to edit the memo to fit your law firm's needs.
 What is a Retainer Memo?
+A Retainer Memo is a customizable area that you can add to your client's invoice that have variable fields in relation to your trust account.
 There are two ways to modify the retainer memo.
 The first is at the Firm Level and the second is at the Invoice Level.
 Read on to find out how to edit the Retainer Information Memo.

 Modify Retainer Information at the Firm Level

 1. Go To Settings:

 The Settings button is the gear shift in the top toolbar:

 2. Scroll To Trust Accounting